loama/EduardoLopez-SDK/README.md

 ## Pending To Do for next release:

-- Make `character/quotes` available directly
+- Make `character/quotes` available directly in GraphQL
-- Add ability to paginate, slice and filter with graphQL like:
+- Add ability to paginate, slice and filter with GraphQL like:

   ```javascript
     movies(first:2) {